codeforpdx/dwellingly-app/README.md

 This serves as the Frontend Repo of the Full Stack Application for [JOIN Organization's](https://joinpdx.org/) Dwellingly site being created per the [FIGMA designs](https://drive.google.com/file/d/1YqboQogczYm1HkyRqEtVSzeQ61T9hWU2/view).
 This site will eventually aid in supporting both tenants and landlords with a more streamlined rental property process.

+## Contributing

+[Here](contributing.md) is a guide to making contributions to this project on Github.

 ## Backend

 [Here](https://github.com/codeforpdx/dwellinglybackend) is a link to the Backend's Repo.
 It has its own README as well!